Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Conclusion

 \section{Conclusion}

-\afterReviewChangedBox{We successfully developed and implemented a novel safety filter approach that, to our knowledge, is the first of its kind to leave the existing legacy controller subject to input constraints unaffected.
-This innovation could lead to greater acceptance of safety filters in industrial environments and real-world scenarios, advancing our understanding of their implementation across a broader range of applications.
-Our next step is to integrate this safety filter with our industrial partners for the control of an advanced converter topology.}
+We successfully developed and implemented a novel safety filter approach that, to our knowledge, is the first of its kind to leave the existing legacy controller subject to input constraints unaffected.
+This innovation could lead to greater acceptance of safety filters in industrial environments and real-world scenarios, advancing their implementation across a broader range of applications.
+Unlike traditional safety filters, which often require manual tuning and lack formal guarantees on preserving the nominal controller, our approach provides an automated and principled alternative that ensures interpretability and minimal intervention by design.
+To support practical deployment, we also developed a software framework that automates the computation of the proposed safety filter. \ifthenelse{\boolean{shortversion}} { \afterReviewChangedBox{Future work will focus on a rigorous analysis of robustness to approximation errors in the legacy controller.} } { Future work will focus on a rigorous analysis of robustness to approximation errors in the legacy controller. }